 If you have recently switched your current account to us using the Current Account Switcher Service, you will not be charged for the first 4 months of your overdraft.
 If eligible, you can request temporary overdraft support after the 4 months have ended.

 Will I still receive alerts when I go overdrawn?

 Yes, we’ll keep sending you alerts when you use your arranged overdraft to help you stay on top of your money.
 The alerts will say that we’re charging interest on your overdraft.
 However, if you’ve asked for the further temporary overdraft support we’ll waive interest on up to the first £500 (dependent on your agreed limit) for 3 months from the date of your request.
 There will be no charges for this.

 I don’t have an overdraft – can I apply for one?

 Yes, you can apply for an arranged overdraft on an existing Santander current account in Online Banking or when you open a new current account (subject to status).
+You can’t apply for an overdraft on the Basic Current Account.
 Having an overdraft can be useful as a back-up to help you deal with short-term, unexpected costs.
 It isn’t suitable for longer term borrowing.
-You’ll then need to request the temporary overdraft support separately using the ‘Request overdraft support button’ above.

 I’ve applied for an overdraft / have an existing overdraft and it says there is an interest charge for using it.
 Is this right?